Obytecraft/dev-doc/source/includes/_welcome.md

     <td>I have to manage my product life cycle (road maps, releases, end of life …)</td>
   </tr>
   <tr>
-    <td>My solution/product should manage an ascendant compatibility to ensure a perennity of the service I deliver</td>
+    <td>My solution/product should manage an ascendant compatibility to ensure a perennial state of the service I deliver</td>
   </tr>
   <tr>
     <td>When I develop a service/solution I have the responsibility to identify the right level of granularity, to make my function re-usable.</td>
   </tr>
   <tr>
     <td>
-I choose the best adapted technology to implement my service AND ensure its perennity</td>
+I choose the best adapted technology to implement my service AND ensure its Perennial state</td>
   </tr>
   <tr>
     <td>